-I was interceding desperately about Coronavirus shortly after it began when I felt the Lord telling me that He was going to do something with His Church through this; and immediately the Lord gave me a vision along with words of wisdom to explain what He was saying.
+I was interceding desperately about the Coronavirus and other crises when I felt the Lord telling me that He was going to do something with His Church through this.
+Immediately, the Lord gave me a vision along with words of wisdom to explain what He was saying.

-I also came to realize that many unsettling recent occurrences could also be a part of upending the Church.
-Of course the Church did not cause this virus or other situations, and there is no necessity to put blame on anyone within or without the Church but we do know that when the Church as a whole repents, things will change as His Word says in Joel 2.
+There are many recent occurrences which have caused an upending the Church.
+Of course, the Church did not cause these devilish situations and it is not necessary to put blame on anyone within or without the Church.
+But we do know that when the Church as a whole repents, things will change (Joel 2).

 Also well known, Joel 2:12 and 13 tells us that we must repent, fast and travail before the Lord’s return: “Now, therefore,” says the Lord, turn to Me with all your heart, with fasting, with weeping, and with mourning.
 So rend your heart, and not your garments; return to the Lord your God, for He is gracious and merciful, slow to anger, and of great kindness; and He relents from doing harm.”

 If there has been a famine in the land of hearing the words of the Lord (Amos 8:11) in some churches and in our personal lives, crises should bring us desperately hungering in a dry and thirsty land hard after Him like the deer panting after the water brook (Ps 42:1).
-Like everyone, I am looking forward to the soon-coming day when we will celebrate, assembling together in a revolutionized Church, bringing Reformation and the biggest harvest ever, just as the prophets have been forthtelling; but only if we repent for our ways.
+Like everyone, I am looking forward to the soon-coming day when we will celebrate in a revolutionized Church, bringing Reformation and the biggest harvest ever just as the prophets have been forthtelling.
+But this will only happen if we repent for our ways.

-So, pray with me in faith believing: Father God, forgive us as we weep between the porch and the altar, renouncing our sins of making the Church anything other than Jesus said it should be.
+So, pray with me in faith believing: Father God, forgive us as we weep between the porch and the altar, renouncing our sins of making the Church something other than Jesus said it should be.
 We repent and turn from our wicked ways.
 Father, show us where we fell short and brought iniquity into the Church and into our hearts.
-Father, demonstrate to us where we need to change individually and corporately as well as how to do it as we want the Church to be pleasing unto you.
-We ask you to cleanse our hearts and heal our land, destroy this wicked virus, and help us to dwell in unity and love.
-And make us, your Bride, ready bringing Reformation and multitudes of souls in the last big boatload for the end-time Harvest.
+Father, demonstrate to us where we need to change individually and corporately, as well as how to change since we want the Church to be pleasing unto you.
+We ask you to cleanse our hearts and heal our land, destroy pestilences, eradicate chaos and help us to dwell in unity and love.
+Make us, your Bride, ready bringing Reformation and salvation to multitudes of souls in the last big boatload for the end-time Harvest.
 All for your Glory, in Jesus’ matchless and powerful name.